 Previously On: As in the Total Drama canon, the hosts begin each episode with a recap.
 Some of these recaps are fairly elaborate.

-Promoted Fanboy: Many of the new contestants have previously seen the show and are excited to be a part of it.
-Chris' aide/co-host Rhonda also started out as a fan of the show.
+Promoted Fanboy: In-universe, Chris' aide/co-host Rhonda started out as a fan of the show.
+Many of the new contestants are also promoted fans and are excited to be a part of the show.

 Refuge in Audacity: The story's comedy and some of the more comic characters are as off-the-wall as the author can make them.